pausabe/cpl-app/wiki.md

     3. Update the version name and build number of the manifest (ending in 0, X.X.0)
     4. Change the channel name in eas.json with the build number
     5. Create the channel (eas channel:create)
+    6. Comment '*.db' line from .gitignore
-    6. Build the project (ios -> ipa | android -> apk)
+    7. Build the project with EAS Build (ios -> ipa | android -> apk)
+    8. Uncomment '*.db' line from .gitignore
-    7. Upload the Builds into the stores
+    9. Upload the Builds into the stores
+    10. Add the changes in the changelog
-    8. Push the code changes into master branch when releasing to production channels
+    11. Push the code changes into master branch when releasing to production channels

 # Clear Cache